mongodb-partners/S3toAtlas/README.md

 Update the following parameters:

 a.
 Name

 b.
-IAM Role
+IAM Role (with the previously created role)

 c.
 Job Parameter